infieldai/infield-ruby/README.md

 This differs from local-only tools like deprecation_toolkit in that warnings are sent up to a cloud-hosted API rather than stored in files locally.
 This makes it possible to profile for deprecations not just in dev/test but staging and production too.

+`infield` supports warnings coming from gems and Ruby itself.

 ## Setup

 You'll need an API key and repo environment ID to use this gem.
 You can find these at https://app.infield.ai/deprecations after signing up.